DTIS - Research units

 Identification, flight dynamics and control (IDCO)

-The field of activity of the IDCO (Identification, flight dynamics and control) unit is centered on the development of innovative methods and tools for designing control systems that meet ambitious performance and reliability objectives while complying with certification constraints.
+The IDCO (Identification, flight Dynamics, and COntrol) unit specializes in developing innovative methods and tools for designing control systems that achieve ambitious performance and reliability objectives while complying with certification constraints.
+Ongoing developments aim to address the needs of future aerospace vehicle programs through long-term collaborations with various industrial partners and agencies.

 Development of guidance-control laws of the EOLE demonstrator, validation on simulator and flight tests